tschatzl/tschatzl.github.io/_posts/2021-06-28-evacuation-failure.md

   * increase parallelism within failed regions: currently a single thread takes over evacuation failure handling of a single region, which effectively serializes that phase.
 One option is to record potential entry points/live object starts within a region to allow multiple threads work on different parts of a region.
 Note that the Block Offset Table should not be used as there is none.
 [JDK-8256265](G1: Improve parallelism in regions that failed evacuation).
   * enhancing above could be a change that actually stores which regions are affected by the evacuation failure: currently in G1 all threads search the entire region table for failed regions which can be slow in itself if there are many regions.
 [JDK-8254167](https://bugs.openjdk.java.net/browse/JDK-8254167).

 All of these suggestions improve evacuation failure handling and could be tested by inducing failed evacuations.
-Then there is finally the matter of actually turn on object pinning by turning on the feature [JDK-8236594](https://bugs.openjdk.java.net/browse/JDK-8236594), with some required refactoring.
+Then there is finally the matter of actually turn on object pinning by adding the code from [JDK-8236594](https://bugs.openjdk.java.net/browse/JDK-8236594), with some required refactoring.

 More extensive conceptual changes in that area could involve moving work out of the pause: if evacuation did not use the object header for forwarding pointers, these regions could be walked concurrently and all of the work described above done concurrently as well.